History

 New foundation

-In 2015, the Junkers Flugzeugwerke finally experienced their revival.
-The new company founded by Dieter Morszeck in Dübendorf, Switzerland, aims to rebuild historic Junkers aircraft in small series, taking into account modern safety standards, and to maintain old examples and keep them airworthy.
+Junkers Flugzeugwerke finally experienced its revival in 2015.
+The new company founded by Dieter Morszeck in Dübendorf, Switzerland, aims to recreate historic Junkers aircraft in small series, taking into account modern safety standards, and to maintain and keep old examples airworthy.

 2016